foxreaper/font-master/README.md

  <script src="font-master.js"></script>
  ```
  ## Step 2
- Wrap your text("p","a" elements) with div.
+ Wrap your text (with div, p, a ...).
  ## Step 3
  Wrap your divs with
  ```
  <div id="master">
-Your divs
+Your elements
 </div>
 ```
 ## Step 4
-Set up width of your divs.
+Set up width of your elements.
 For static efect use %, so font size will be same % for every screen.
 It will fit perfectly.
-For animation effect use px, it will help you to manipulate it easier.
+For animation effect use px or %, depends what you really need.

 ## Step 5